olegnn/fun-memoize/README.md

   //  Added third node as root->3->5=>15

   const res5 = memoizedF(2, 8);
-  // We don't have no more nodes for cache
+  // We have no more nodes for cache
   // So cache with arg 1 will be dropped
   // root->1 doesn't exist anymore :C